ChristopherALee/ISO/README.md

 ![Follow](./screenshots/follow.gif)

 ### Mobile Responsiveness
 ISO's photo gallery is responsive to varying screen sizes.
-Users can share similar experiences on ISO from the computer or on the mobile devices.
+Users can share similar experiences on ISO on any device.

 ![Mobile-Responsiveness](./screenshots/mobile_resp.gif)